-In the granting of credit by these funds, the framework applicable to the granting of bank credit applies, depending on the type of operation, particularly with regard to information on interest.
-In its relationship with borrowers, the management company complies with the information duties of financial intermediaries, with the necessary adaptations, namely, on the special risks of the operations to be carried out and the costs of the service.
-In order to mitigate credit risk, it is envisaged that these funds will be able to participate in the credit liability centre (Central de Responsabilidades de Crédito).
+In the granting of credit by these funds, the framework applicable to the granting of bank credit applies, depending on the type of operation (particularly with regard to information on interest).
+In its relationship with borrowers, the management company complies with the information duties of financial intermediaries, with the necessary adaptations - namely, on the special risks of the operations to be carried out and the costs of the service.
+In order to mitigate credit risk, these funds participate in the credit liability centre (Central de Responsabilidades de Crédito).

 Alternative funds of this type are able to borrow money for the purpose of granting loans of up to 60% of the fund's assets.
-The regulatory framework of loan-originating funds is further detailed in Regulation No 3/2015, soon to be replaced by the new CMVM Regulation.
+The regulatory framework of loan-originating funds is further detailed in Regulation No 7/2023.